+Ways to participate through SAA My Way is only limited by your imagination.
 SAA-STL supporters and participants Mike Bohm and Tony Martinez were inspired by SAA My Way to organize a “Splash into Spring” Pickleball Tournament.
-With the help of a team of volunteers, they raised a total of over $20,000.
-Other individuals and organizations have contributed by organizing wine tastings, poker runs and other fundraising events.
+With the help of a team of volunteers, it’s become a successful annual affair, raising over $17,000 in 2023.
+Other individuals and organizations have contributed by organizing pool swims, wine tastings, jeep and poker runs and other fundraising events.

 Volunteers are the backbone of the Swim Across America Family ensuring our event run smoothly from beginning to end.
 Even if you aren’t a swimmer, you can still help us in the fight against cancer.
 Don’t forget, volunteers can fundraise too if they want!
 Ready to volunteer with us?
 Click on the Register button and select the Volunteer participation type.